 When I decided to move the bulk of my private practice here, the administration of Virginia Hospital Center quickly embraced the value of such a center and has provided enthusiastic support in terms of personnel, equipment and space in the hospital.
 The goals of the Center are to provide expert evaluation and care for patients who are identified as having illness related to reflux or esophageal motility disorders.
 By providing an organized approach for the patients and their referring physicians, we are able to streamline the evaluations, reduce frustration and improve their quality of life.

 A critical member of this team is Susan McNeill-Smith, R.N.
-Between the two of us we have a combined 18 years of experience and have performed over 1,300 studies.
+Between the two of us we have a combined 18 years of experience and have performed several thousands of studies.
 She will be scheduling and performing the 24hr pH/esophageal motility studies in our center and facilitating physician appointments/ referrals and communication between the patients and physician.
 She also provides community education and can be reached at 703.717.4373 (GERD).